Suzhou Creek: Bridges

 Suzhou Creek is crossed by a number of distinctive bridges, often European in style, the most famous one being Waibaidu Bridge (Garden Bridge) right at its confluence with Huangpu River.

 Facilitating north–south traffic in the ever-growing metropolis, a number of new bridges are currently being constructed.
 Gubei Road bridge, to be opened in late 2006, will be the longest bridge over the waterway.
 By 2007, there will be thirty bridges spanning Suzhou Creek in Shanghai.
 In the Suzhou area, another 18 bridges are crossing the river as of 2015.

 In the media

 The Suzhou Creek plays a pivotal role in Lou Ye's film Suzhou River, which shows the lives of ordinary people living in the old quarters of the northern bank of the river at the turn of the millennium, rather than showcasing modern Shanghai.

-In the film Empire of the Sun, Suzhou Creek has an internment camp/POW camp near an airfield.
+In the film Empire of the Sun, Suzhou Creek has an concentration camp/POW camp near an airfield.